MAIN SUBJECT AREAS

 - An independent technology, responsibilities, ethics.
 Identification of problems

 - Artificial intelligence versus legal systems.
-Regulations are required – how to get safeguards?
+Are we ready?
+How to get safeguards?

 Tech, European Start-up Days / VR/AR – a broad outlook